cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/building-a-manifest-file.md

 ### Node

-We automatically install Node when we set up your Rack/Rails stack servers.
+We automatically install Node version 6.14.4 when we set up your Rack/Rails stack servers.
 You can control which version is installed by editing the [manifest file](/rails/how-to-guides/deployment/building-a-manifest-file.html) for the Rails stack.

 ```
 rails: